Tiger Experience Prospect Camp

 In 2022, the Lions totaled 14 comeback victories – including seven walk-off wins – on the way to earning a Southland Conference Tournament championship and returning to NCAA postseason action.
 Riser led the Lions earned marquee wins over No. 3-ranked Arkansas and No. 1-ranked Ole Miss, the eventual national champion, grinding through a slate of games that ranked seventh in the nation in non-conference strength of schedule.

-A native of Bossier City, Louisiana, Pemberton comes to Memphis after spending the last two seasons in the same roles under Riser at Southeastern Louisiana.
+A native of Bossier City, Louisiana, Pemberton joined the Memphis staff prior to the 2024 season after spending two seasons in the same roles under head coach Matt Riser at Southeastern Louisiana.

 Pemberton helped the Lions’ 2022 offense to program top-10 totals in doubles, triples and home runs in his first season.
 The 70 home runs hit by Southeastern were the fourth-most in program history and the most in over twenty years.